jklebes/CARDAMOM/model_edit_instructions.md

 				    end subroutine calculate_field_capacity
 				  ```
 			- Same for any other functions passed to `zbrent` : only single-argument functions can be passed to zbrent, so we have to define a single-argument function as a wrapper around the functions with `mV` argument.
 	- After `end type`, devlare an array of `model_working_variables` structs :
 		  ```fortran
 		  type(model_working_variables), allocatable, dimension(:):: mVs
 		  ```
-		- Done when we get compile error about `MODEL_LIKELIHOOD.f90` file instead of model file
 	- Make subroutine `initialize_mv`
 		  ```fortran
 		   subroutine initialize_mv(mV, nodays, nomet, nopars)
 		      !!
 For a single chain's model_working_varibles type object mV, allocate arrays